yin876705249/Endplate3D-QCT/README.md

 **Endplate3D-QCT** is a high-resolution dataset and benchmark designed for the automated 3D segmentation of lumbar vertebral endplates in Quantitative Computed Tomography (QCT).

-## Overview

-Endplate3D-QCT provides comprehensive data for researchers and practitioners in medical image computing, facilitating advancements in automated segmentation techniques for spinal analysis.

 ## Dataset

 The dataset is publicly available and can be accessed via Zenodo: